 - Now select the drive(s) you just added and click the "-" button to remove it from the list

-- Spotlight will start indexing of the removed drive automatically.
-To view the remaining time click on search button.
+- The spotlight will start indexing the removed drive automatically.
+To view the remaining time click on the search button.

 Note: if a drive is left in the Privacy list, it will be excluded from Spotlight indexing completely.
 You will not be able to get any search results.